Notable Showbiz Deaths of 2015by TrekFan1 | created - 07 Jan 2015 | updated - 25 Feb 2018 | Public

 Writer | The Night of the Gun

 David Carr was born on September 8, 1956 in Minneapolis, Minnesota, USA as David Michael Carr.
-He was a writer, known for The Night of the Gun, Page One: Inside the New York Times (2011) and Jeopardy!
-(1984).
-He was married to Jill Rooney and Kimberly.
-He died on February 12, 2015 in New York City,...
+He was a writer, known for The Night of the Gun, Page One: Inside the New York Times (2011) and War on Whistleblowers: Free Press and the National Security State (2013).
+He was married to Jill Rooney and ...

 Influential, highly respected and beloved media columnist for 'The New York Times,' where he was best known for initiating the awards-season blog "The Carpetbaggers" and for his column "The Media Equation;" was featured prominently in the 2011 documentary 'Page One: Inside the New York Times'